GLOBAL MARKETS-Stocks edge higher, impact from Paris attacks seen limited

 By Herbert Lash

-NEW YORK, Nov 16 (Reuters) - The dollar rose and global equity markets gained on Monday as analysts saw limited economic impact worldwide from Friday’s attacks in Paris, although the sale of luxury goods and stocks geared to tourism in the French capital may suffer.
+NEW YORK, Nov 16 (Reuters) - The dollar rose and U.S. and European equity markets gained modestly on Monday as analysts saw limited economic impact worldwide by the attacks in Paris on Friday, though the sale of luxury goods and tourism in the French capital may suffer.

-Asian shares hit six-week lows overnight as investors bought safe-haven assets, including gold, the yen and low-risk government debt.
-But stocks on Wall Street climbed as European shares reversed early losses and the yen later fell.
+Asian shares hit six-week lows overnight as investors bought assets traditionally considered safe havens, including gold, the yen and low-risk government debt.
+But European shares reversed early losses and the yen later fell as stocks on Wall Street opened higher.

-Gold rose from last week’s six-year low as the attacks in Paris, in which 129 people were killed and hundreds wounded, prompted an initial bout of global risk aversion.
-Investor worries proved short-lived.
+Gold rose from last week’s six-year low as the attacks in Paris, in which 129 people were killed and hundreds wounded, prompted an initial bout of global risk aversion, though investor worries later faded.

-“Expectations are that (the attacks) will have a modest potential economic impact,” said Eric Wiegand, senior portfolio manager at the Private Client Reserve at U.S. Bank in New York.

 Police raided the homes of suspected Islamist militants across France overnight, arresting 23 people, and investigators identified a Belgian national living in Syria as the possible mastermind behind the Paris attacks.